exercism/website-copy/tracks/python/exercises/matching-brackets/mentoring.md

 Regular expressions are often a go-to for parsing strings.
 However, standard regular expressions are a poor fit for this particular exercise.
-Below is some theory which explains why it is a poor fit.
+Below is some theory which explains the issue.

 In formal language theory, computer science and linguistics, the Chomsky hierarchy [Chomsky hierarchy][chomsky-hierarchy] is a hierarchy of *formal grammars*.
 A grammar is a tool used to describe a *language*, such as mathematical expressions, a programming language or an HTML document.